justinlocsei/himation/README.md

     "distDir": null,  // The absolute path to the directory for final build assets "optimize": false // Setting this to true will compress and optimize all assets during build },
+  "chiton": {
+    "endpoint": null, // The URL for the root Chiton API endpoint "token": null     // The API token used to authenticate Chiton requests },
   "server": {
     "debugLogging": false // Setting this to true will log all requests made to the app server },